CF2 3" discs for the Amstrad PCW8256, PCW8512 and PCW9512

 We can accept

-(060070 etc) but most 3rd party manufacturers equally used an
+(060070 etc) but most 3rd party manufacturers used instead an

 international standard reference